Understanding and Improving Communication Performance in Multi-node LLM Inference: Extended NVRAR Evaluation

+This section presents an extended evaluation of NVRAR's performance, both as a standalone collective against NCCL in microbenchmarks and as part of tensor-parallel inference workloads in YALIS and vLLM.

-\section{Impact of Chunk Size and Block Size on NVRAR Performance}
+\subsection{Impact of Chunk Size and Block Size on NVRAR Performance}

-In this section, we show that the hyper-parameters: Block Size ($B$) and Chunk Size ($C$) - have a significant impact on the performance of NVRAR.
-For tuning these hyper-parameters, we run NVRAR with different values of $B$ and $C$ for different message sizes and node counts.
-Table~\ref{tab:chunk_block_performance} shows the performance of NVRAR with 4 different hyper-parameter configurations for an all-reduce message size of 1024 KB on 16 GPUs.
-We observe that the performance is significantly better impacted by changing the Chunk Size ($C$) than the Block Size ($B$).
-This validates our design choice of keeping these hyper-parameters tunable.
-We also see that chunking big messages within a block is helpful for improving performance, as smaller chunk size runs have better performance than some larger chunk size runs.
-In future work, we plan to heuristically tune these hyper-parameters for different message sizes and node counts.
+We demonstrate that the hyperparameters --- block size ($B_s$) and chunk size ($C_s$) --- have a significant impact on the performance of NVRAR.
+To tune these hyperparameters, we run NVRAR with different values of $B_s$ and $C_s$ for different message sizes and node counts.
+Table~\ref{tab:chunk_block_performance} reports the performance of NVRAR with four different hyperparameter configurations for an all-reduce message size of 1024\,KB on 16 GPUs.
+We observe that the performance is more sensitive to changing the chunk size ($C_s$) than the block size ($B_s$).
+This validates our design choice of keeping these hyperparameters tunable.
+We also observe that chunking large messages within each block improves performance, with smaller chunk sizes outperforming some larger chunk sizes.
+We leave heuristic-based hyperparameter tuning to future work.